-Contact your Grave Digger/Contractor to arrange the upcoming burial and date.
+Contact your Grave Digger/Contractor to arrange the upcoming burial and date and follow your cemetery's policies and procedures.

 Application for Burial Interment

 An Example of an Application for Burial Interment Form is provided, however, please ensure this form is edited to comply with your Cemetery's practices and any future legislative changes.